China clamps down on coronavirus test kit exports after accuracy questioned

 Bioeasy said in a statement last week the inaccurate readings could be because samples were not collected and processed correctly.
 Bioeasy said it failed to adequately communicate with clients on how to use the test.

-Separately, a spokeswoman from China’s foreign ministry spokeswoman said last week that Slovak government officials had questioned the reliability of rapid tests purchased from China.
+Separately, a spokeswoman from China’s foreign ministry said last week that Slovak government officials had questioned the reliability of rapid tests purchased from China.

 The preliminary conclusion from the Chinese consulate in Slovakia was that the inaccuracies were the result of medical workers using the kit incorrectly, the spokeswoman said.